enso-org/enso/docs/distribution/fallback-launcher-release-infrastructure.md

 time-frame that a decision is made that the fallback is necessary).

 However, to be sure that we can easily enable it, the infrastructure is already in a working state.
-It is built on top of an AWS S3 bucket which provides the files explained in the
+It is currently built on top of an AWS S3 bucket which provides the files explained in the
 [specification above](#fallback-infrastructure-specification).
 Each release uploaded to GitHub Releases is automatically uploaded to this S3 bucket so it also acts as a backup.